kirstenbarrett/FRP/README.md

+# TODO

+* Remove any references to giglio 2016 as this is the giglio 2003 version.

 # Open source fire detection algorithm

 The algorithm uses MODIS version 005 data and the Giglio 2003 defaults for values in thresholding and masking.